marianoar/DatingApp/README.md

 # DatingApp
-Udemy course: Build an app with ASPNET Core and Angular from scratch
+Udemy course: Build an app with ASPNET Core and Angular from scratch.
+.NET 10 and Angular 20